 When we are limited in any way, we often see that limitation as a restriction to our freedom.
 And yes, many limits do restrict.
-But not all.
-Some protect.
+But not all; some limits protect.

-Whenever we are told to not do some activities that we consider pleasurable, we tend to rebel, “Why are you depriving me of happiness?”
+Whenever we are told to not do some activities that we consider pleasurable, we tend to rebel, “Why don’t you let me enjoy?”
 However, such rebelliousness is blind to the reality that what we consider pleasurable often leaves us miserable.
-Many of the world’s pleasures are baits that entice and entrap our consciousness in sensuality, immorality and perversity, whereby we end up hurting, even destroying ourselves.
-That’s how people end up addicted, tormented, defeated.
+Many of the world’s pleasures are baits that entice and entrap our consciousness in sensuality, immorality, and perversity, whereby we end up hurting, even destroying ourselves.
+That’s how people who take cocaine shots to get high eventually end up addicted, tormented, defeated.

-The Bhagavad-gita (02.64) states that when we keep our search for happiness within scriptural limits, that limitation protects us from such self-destruction and takes us towards spiritual realization and lasting happiness thereof.
-Thus, returning to the fort metaphor, living the scriptural way not only keep us safe from degrading temptations, but also paves a way to escape to a safe zone of spiritual absorption in the all-attractive Supreme.
+The Bhagavad-gita (02.64) states that when we keep our search for happiness within scriptural limits, that limitation protects us from self-destruction and takes us towards spiritual realization and lasting happiness thereof.
+Thus, returning to the fort metaphor, living the scriptural way not only keeps us safe from degrading temptations but also paves a way for us to the safe zone of spiritual absorption in the all-attractive Supreme.

 To live within scriptural limits is the ultimate sign of intelligence, for it protects us from degradation and guides us towards liberation.

 - Explain with examples of how some limits protect.

 - How are the world’s pleasures baits?

 - Why is living within scriptural limits intelligent?